EChesters/EChesters/lib/jekyll_blog/_posts/2014-4-9-why-be-accessible.md

 title: Why Be Accessible?
 ---

-Barriers Suck.
+Barriers suck.
 Technology has evolved so much in terms of removing barriers for everyone, over borders, languages and disabilities.
 Yet even on the most popular of websites barriers still exist, and they continue to exclude those who need technology the most.

 Society is making advances all the time, especially when it comes to technology.
 Look at the paralympics.
 Some could argue their legs are better than those who are abled.
 By using artificial limbs, those considered “disabled” are able to compete, thus a barrier has been lifted.
 The point here is that technology even more so should be uplifting these barriers more and more and instead I hear user feedback of big brands websites saying they suck.